mjbenefiel/Hangman/README.md

 Bootstrap theme: Grayscale v5.0.1

-Game CSS (style.css) used to style Hangman portion of the webpage/app Grayscale CSS used with Bootstrap theme
+Game CSS (style.css) used to style Hangman portion of the webpage/app.

+Grayscale CSS used with Bootstrap theme.

-Vendor folder used with Bootstrap theme
+Vendor folder used with Bootstrap theme.

 JavaScript: